Stonemasonry: History of stonemasonry

-Stonemasonry is one of the earliest trades in civilization's history.
-During the time of the Neolithic Revolution and domestication of non-human animals, people learned how to use fire to create quicklime, plasters, and mortars.
-They used these to fashion homes for themselves with mud, straw or stone, and masonry was born.
+Stonemasonry emerged in the Neolithic Revolution alongside the development of heat-processed construction materials like quicklime, plaster, and mortar.
+People began to arrange these materials into homes, and thus began the practice of stonemasonry.

 The Ancients heavily relied on the stonemason to build the most impressive and long-lasting monuments to their civilizations.
-The Egyptians built their pyramids, the civilizations of Central America had their step pyramids, the Persians their palaces, the Greeks their temples, and the Romans their public works and wonders (See Roman Architecture).
+The Egyptians built their pyramids, the civilizations of Central America had their step pyramids, the Persians their palaces, the Greeks their temples, and the Romans their public works and wonders (See Roman Architecture and Roman masonry).
 People of the Indus Valley Civilization, such as at Dholavira made entire cities characterized by stone architecture.
 Among the famous ancient stonemasons is Sophroniscus, the father of Socrates, who was a stone-cutter.

 Castle building was an entire industry for the medieval stonemasons.
 When the Western Roman Empire fell, building in dressed stone decreased in much of Western Europe, and there was a resulting increase in timber-based construction.
 Stonework experienced a resurgence in the 9th and 10th centuries in Europe, and by the 12th-century religious fervour resulted in the construction of thousands of impressive churches and cathedrals in stone across Western Europe.

 Medieval stonemasons' skills were in high demand, and members of the guild, gave rise to three classes of stonemasons: apprentices, journeymen, and master masons.
 Apprentices were indentured to their masters as the price for their training, journeymen were qualified craftsmen who were paid by the day, and master masons were considered freemen who could travel as they wished to work on the projects of the patrons and could operate as self-employed craftsmen and train apprentices.
 During the Renaissance, the stonemason's guild admitted members who were not stonemasons, and eventually evolved into the Society of Freemasonry; fraternal groups which observe the traditional culture of stonemasons but are not typically involved in modern construction projects.